MoonStorm/FastCrud/README.md

 When using this library, a compiler equivalent to the one included inside Visual Studio 2015 is required.

 #### Features:
-- Support for LocalDb, Ms Sql Server, MySql, SqLite, PostgreSql
+- Support for LocalDb, Ms Sql Server, MySql, SqLite, PostgreSql.
-- Entities having composite primary keys are supported
+- Entities having composite primary keys are supported, however note that the CRUD operations only support UNIQUE primary keys.
 - Multiple entity mappings are supported, useful for partial queries in large denormalized tables and data migrations between different database types.
 - All the CRUD methods accept a transaction, a command timeout, and a custom entity mapping.
-- Fast pre-computed entity queries
+- Fast pre-computed entity queries for simple CRUD operations.
 - Compatible with component model data annotations.
 - Opt-in relationships.
+As of 3.0, self referenced entities and multiple joins to the same target are also supported via aliases.
-- A useful SQL builder and statement formatter which can be used even if you don't need the CRUD features of this library.
+- A set of "formattables" are also included, which can be used even if you don't need the CRUD features of this library but you want to take advantage of the DB mappings.
 - A generic T4 template for C# is also provided for convenience in the NuGet package Dapper.FastCrud.ModelGenerator.
-Code first entities are also supported which can either be decorated with attributes, have their mappings programmatically set, or using your own custom convention.
+- The following mapping styles are supported:
+  - Database first (limited to SQL Server)
+  - Code first, using model data annotations (preferred)
+  - Fluent validation for POCO objects
+  - Semi-POCO using metadata objects
+- Extensibility points are also provided.

 #### Release Notes